ziinaio/ziina/README.md

 ## Security Model

 Both, the remote port-forwarding and the builtin minimal SSH server, are initiated and terminated with Ziina.
-While Ziina is not running, no listening-port will be bound, neither on you server, nor locally.
+While Ziina is not running, no listening-port will be bound, neither on your server, nor locally.
 You can choose the port on which to bind when you start Ziina; default is 2222.

 The builtin minimal SSH server implements authentication and authorization solely via the username.